 To comprehend and fully appreciate what it means to be “in Christ” requires “spiritual understanding” (Col.1:9).
 Listen to Paul’s prayer for the Church at Ephesus: “Cease not to give thanks for you, making mention of you in my prayers.
 That the God of our Lord Jesus Christ, the Father of glory, may give unto you the spirit of wisdom and revelation in the knowledge of him: The eyes of your understanding being enlightened; that ye may know what is the hope of his calling, and what the riches of the glory of his inheritance in the saints, And what is the exceeding greatness of his power to us-ward who believe, according to the working of his mighty power, Which he wrought in Christ, when he raised him from the dead, and set him at his own right hand in the heavenly places, Far above all principality, and power, and might, and dominion, and every name that is named, not only in this world, but also in that which is to come…” (Eph.1:16-21)

 That we would “be strengthened with might by his Spirit in the inner man…” (Eph.
 3:16) has profound implications for victorious living.
 Herein revealed is the transforming truth which destroys the myth of self-sufficiency…opening the eyes of our understanding so that we “have no confidence in the flesh.”
 (Phil.3:3).
-This is the liberating reality which unleashes “the power that worketh in us” to resist sin, self, and Satan; enabling the believer to “walk in newness of life” (Rom.6:4).
+This is the liberating reality that unleashes “the power that worketh in us” to resist sin, self, and Satan; enabling the believer to “walk in newness of life” (Rom.6:4).
 [For additional information regarding this subject see the article “Walking In The Spirit”...bottom right sidebar on home page]

 In truth, those who are “in Christ” possess all things necessary to live a life pleasing to God.
 In reality, every believer’s life begins from the point of victory; a truth which so few of God’s people seem to grasp.